Can You Use Shampoo as Body Wash?

 The Bottom Line

-Can you use shampoo as body wash?
+Can you use shampoo as a body wash?
 Definitely!
 In a pinch, this product is similar enough to keep you clean when you run out of your usual body wash.

 So, next time you run out of body wash, don’t fret!
 You can probably find a suitable replacement in your home.